GellertPalfi/CS229-ML-algorithms-from-scratch/README.md

 # Batch Gradient Descent
 For us to understand gradient descent, first we need to know what the gradient is.
 According to wikipedia:
 ![gradient](https://github.com/GellertPalfi/CS229-ML-algorithms-from-scratch/assets/69762257/89c4eab7-8327-4323-bbe5-b724df9a4763).
 With (kind of) human-readable terms: The gradient is a vector whose length matches the number of variables in the function it is derived from.
 Each component is the derivative of the function with respect to one variable, treating all others as constants, indicating how altering that specific variable leads to the greatest change in the function's value.
 So now knowing the gradient, we can step into the opposite direction (hence the name descent) of the gradient to reach the minimum of the function (which is usually our objective when training an ml model).
-This goes on until the gradient is converged, which is usally checked by either comparing the loss or the gradient change by iteration and if they are only changing by a really small value between steps, the algorithm has converged.
+This goes on until the gradient is converged, which is usually checked by either comparing the loss or the gradient change by iteration and if they are only changing by a really small value between steps, the algorithm has converged.
 There are several types of gradient descent:
 - Batch gradient descent
 - Stochastic Gradient Descent